CleggTom/MiCRM.jl/docs/src/pages/guide.md

 ## Generating Community Parameters

-The first step of any simulation is to generate a set of parameters for a given microbial community. `MiCRM.jl` stores all parameters in `NamedTuples` which are immutable making them fast (cannot be altered once created) and (as the name would suggest) indexable by name allowing for easy construction of derivative function.
+The first step of any simulation is to generate a set of parameters for a given microbial community. `MiCRM.jl` stores all parameters in `NamedTuples` which are immutable (cannot be altered once created) making them fast and (as the name would suggest) indexable by name.
+This makes them easy to use in the derivative function.
 In this example we will consider a simple unstructured community where uptake and leakage values are randomly drawn from a dirchlet distribution and all other parameters are set to 1:

 ```
     using Distributions